 To make this healthy and simple black bean dip, you will need the following ingredients:

-- Black beans – soaked in water overnight, then cooked in the pressure cooker for 20 minutes.
+- Black beans: Soaked in water overnight, then cooked in the pressure cooker for 20 minutes.

-- Coriander – I used frozen but you could also use either fresh or dried
+- Red onion (yellow onion works as well), garlic, lemon juice, and chili powder. coriander – I used frozen but you could also use either fresh or dried.

-- Chilli – use a little bit of red, or more if you have green chillis
+- Chilli: Use a little bit of red, or more if you have green chillis

 You will need to blitz the ingredients in a blender or a food processor, whichever is available.
 You might need a little bit of water if your mixture is too dry, but make sure not to add too much water as that can result in a very runny consistency.